Vanderbilt Divinity School (VDS) and

 The Vanderbilt Divinity School is partnered with The Henry Luce Foundation in forming The Public Theology and Racial Justice Collaborative.
 The Collaborative is designed to strengthen our mutual commitment to combat the idolatry of racism that remains widespread in our society by engaging the academy, religious bodies, and society on the local and national level.
 In doing so, we will harness the power of public theology to challenge our ties to our respective religious communities, which often keeps us siloed within particular racial, ethnic, socioeconomic, and faith boundaries.
 Public theology asks us to come together to explore fundamental questions about the nature of racism and how it intersects with other forms of social oppression.
 One focus of this partnership is the preparation of the next generation of religious leaders to think theologically about racial justice.
 We seek applicants from among the student body of the Vanderbilt Divinity School and the Graduate Division of Religion who are interested in building strategies for genuine social change that hold together rigorous theological and intellectual engagement with deep social engagement.
 Grants will be awarded based upon the following criteria:

-DEADLINE FOR SUBMISSION: Considered on a rolling basis throughout the year in four intervals, winter, spring, summer, and fall.
+DEADLINE FOR SUBMISSION: Considered on a rolling basis throughout the year, with response expected in 30-45 days.

 PROJECT SCOPE: THEORETICAL, ARTISTIC, CULTURAL